plaf2000/ethz-summaries/eprog/eprog_en.md

 <img src="./img/image-20210105181102914.png" alt="image-20210105181102914" style="zoom:67%;" />

-To order a *collection* you can use the method `sort()` from the  `Collections` class (in which there are other useful methods to handle the collections).
-This method can be used iff.  the `compareTo()` method from the `Comparable` interface is defined inside the class of the collection type.
+To order a collection you can use the method `sort()` from the  `Collections` class (in which there are other useful methods to handle the collections).
+This method can be used only if the `compareTo()` method from the `Comparable` interface is defined inside the class of the collection type.
 I.e. a `Collection<E>` must implement `Comparable`, by defining the `compareTo(E other)` method.
 In this way it will be possible to use `Collection.sort()`.

-Sometime when implementing the `compareTo()` method it is useful make a subtraction between the two values, but you have to be careful when working with`double` types variables, in this case it is better to use`Math.signum(double)`.
+Sometime when implementing the `compareTo()` method it is useful make a subtraction between the two values, but you have to be careful when working with`double` types variables, in this case it is better to use `Math.signum(double)`.

 `compareTo()` is consistent (*konsistent*) if $\forall$ `a`, `b`: `((a.compareTo(b)==0)==(b.compareTo(a)==0))`.
 It is recommended to have it consistent.